OlehSmirnov/match2/README.md

 **Overview:**

-A game in which you have to find all matching images as fast as you can.
+A game in which you have to find all matching images for the least amount of turns.